In This Article

 Chapter SCORE Engage Facilitators should lead their chapters in ensuring these tasks occur before roll-out.

 - Make sure all chapter volunteers have converted to @scorevolunteer.org email.
 SCORE Engage integrates with G Suite for several purposes, including single sign-on capabilities.
 Therefore, all volunteers in a chapter must have an @scorevolunteer.org email address in G Suite before that chapter can be onboarded into Engage.
-Click here to learn about the process for converting your chapter to @scorevolunteer.org email, if your chapter has not already done so.
+You can send a request to email@example.com to check or create a @scorevolunteer.org email account for your chapter members.

 - Bring your chapter’s member roster up to date in CORE by ensuring the status of each member is correct and by applying the corresponding classification(s) from the Volunteer Onboarding Guidelines to each member.

-- Attend a "Wave Roll-out Kick Off Session" live webinar or watch a recording of this webinar.
-The Chapter Chair, Engage Facilitator, and Engage Training Coordinator are required to receive this orientation within the month prior to the chapter's launch date, to familiarize themselves with the launch process, refresh their memories on important business rules changes within the system, receive reminders on training and support access paths, and as a final formal opportunity for group Q&A prior to launch.
+- Attend a "Prepare to Engage!" live webinar or watch a recording of this webinar.
+The Chapter Chair, Engage Facilitator, and Engage Training Coordinator are required to receive this orientation within the second month prior to the chapter's launch date, to familiarize themselves with the benefits and features of the system, new processes and policies supported by the system, as well as review classifications and positions and their permissions inside of the new system.

 - Participate in the “Journey Orientation” live webinars or watch recordings of these webinars.
 The Chapter Chair, Engage Facilitator, and Engage Training Coordinator are required to receive this orientation within the month prior to chapter’s launch date, to familiarize themselves with the features and functionality of each constituent journey (Volunteer, Event, and Client Mentoring) inside Engage.
 There will be three webinars in total.
 Specific tasks and responsibilities, based on the user's role, will be highlighted throughout each journey.

-- Attend a “Data Migration and Chapter Config” meeting.
-This brief meeting, scheduled in advance by SCORE HQ for a specific date and time within the week before each chapter’s roll-out, will allow the Engage Facilitator, Engage Training Coordinator, and one other chapter member (at the chapter’s discretion) to review the data in SCORE Engage that has been synced over from CORE and walk through the configuration of their chapter in SCORE Engage (including the “Position” designations selected earlier.)
+- Attend a “Data Migration and Chapter Configuration” meeting.
+This brief meeting, scheduled in advance by SCORE HQ for a specific date and time within the week before each chapter’s roll-out, will allow the Engage Facilitator, Engage Training Coordinator, and one other chapter member (at the chapter’s discretion) to review the data in SCORE Engage that has been synced over from CORE and walk through the configuration of their chapter in SCORE Engage.
+This session will also cover the migration of any upcoming events to be brought over from Constant Contact and any prospective or provisional volunteers who are in the process of being interviewed or on-boarded.

 - Communicate the roll out date and time to chapter members.
 This information will be made available to each chapter 3-4 months prior to its wave’s start date.

 Tracking these tasks for your chapter.
-By mid-October 2019, a Smartsheet for tracking the completion of these steps will be made available for the Early Adopter and Wave 1 chapters, along with a Guide to its use.
+Approximately 3 months prior to your chapter's go live date, a Smartsheet for tracking the completion of these steps will be made available for you, along with a Guide to its use.
 The Engage Facilitators will self-report their chapter’s completed tasks for review by SCORE HQ.

 What Chapters Should Do to Prepare